ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S03_Regular_Expressions/01_regular_expressions.md

 Not really...

-This isn't a comprehensive regular expressions for all possible phone number patterns.
-You might have to modify a RegEx many times during its lifetime to match additional patterns.
+This isn't a comprehensive regular expression for all possible phone number patterns.
+For example, we haven't dealt with country codes, short code cell numbers, etc.

+In the real world, you might have to modify a RegEx many times during its lifetime to match changing patterns.

 ---